 Overall these wheels are excellent.
 They're light and well built, the front dynamo is as good as they come for road riding and the rear hub has been great too.
 They're sensibly built, come with spares, and are set up for the long haul.

-The original ATR rim was a chunky affair, and this design (called the ATR 2 when we reviewed it, but having since be renamed) is even wider: 23mm internally and 32mm externally, with a depth of 40mm.
+The original ATR rim was a chunky affair, and this design (called the ATR 2 when we reviewed it, but having since been renamed) is even wider: 23mm internally and 32mm externally, with a depth of 40mm.
 The bulbous profile follows the developments in aero wheel technology that are pushing towards increasingly toroidal designs, but Reynolds doesn't make any particular aero claims for this wheelset.

 You get 24 spokes front and rear; that's not much for an all-purpose wheelset like this, but one of the main benefits of a carbon rim is that it's laterally stiffer for the same weight, meaning that the spoke count can be reduced.